The Anarchist's Tool Chest

 To be sure, I thought I was a touch nuts because of this personality quirk.
 But after reading the oral histories and diaries of craftsmen from the last 300 years, I found it's actually a common trait among artisans.
 I am drawn, married or perhaps addicted to the things that allow me to coax wood into new shapes.
 At the same time, my relationship with my tools is like a tumultuous combination of an Italian family drama, a bigamist's decision about who to sleep with and a careful gardener.

 This book, “The Anarchist’s Tool Chest,” paints a world where woodworking tools are at the center of an ethical life filled with creating furniture that will last for generations.
-It makes the case that you can build almost anything with a kit of less than 50 high-quality tools, and it shows you how to select real working tools, regardless of their vintage or brand name.
+It makes the case that you can build almost anything with a kit of fewer than 50 high-quality tools, and it shows you how to select real working tools, regardless of their vintage or brand name.

 “The Anarchist’s Tool Chest” will guide you in building a proper chest for your toolkit that follows the ancient rules that have been forgotten or ignored.